• Skip to primary navigation

 Dipping wafer cookies

 Step 6.
-While the chocolate is still soft sprinkle on the topping.
-It may be helpful to hold the cookie over the bowl of sprinkles or colored sugar so it doesn't get all over the other cookies.
-For other toppings, you can easily place them on the cookie.
+While the chocolate is still soft, sprinkle on the topping.
+It may be helpful to hold the cookie over the bowl of sprinkles or colored sugar so it doesn’t get all over the other cookies.
+You can easily place other toppings on the cookie.

 A wafer cookied dipped in chocolate with Christmas tree sprinkles.

-Note: It is best to dip a few cookies and decorate them a few at a time.
-If you dip all the cookies first the chocolate may harden and the topping will not stick.
+Note: Dipping a few cookies and decorating them a few at a time is best.
+If you dip all the cookies first, the chocolate may harden, and the topping will not stick.

 See how easy these wafer cookies are to decorate?
-Honestly, I should have bought another package of wafers since I was having such an enjoyable afternoon coming up with all the colorful creations.
+Honestly, I should have bought another package of wafers since I was having such an enjoyable afternoon creating all the colorful creations.

 aA plate of decorated sugar wafer cookies.